Healthy Catalina Tomato Soup

 Healthy Soup Recipes with Mediterranean Origins

 Soup should be its own food group in my mind.
-It’s perfect in every season throughout the year.
-Healthy and chockful of vegetables, herbs, and often protein, like my popular lemon chicken orzo soup often on the menu at my house throughout the year.
+It's perfect in every season.
+Healthy and chock-full of vegetables, herbs, and often protein, like my popular lemon chicken orzo soup, is often on the menu at my house throughout the year.

-More Mediterranean-style soups you may enjoy or want to check the recipe for would be an easy version of Italian Wedding Soup, a healthy black bean soup, or Ribollita, a Tuscan bean soup we love.
+Other Mediterranean-style soups you may enjoy are this easy version of Italian Wedding Soup, a healthy black bean soup, or Ribollita, a 15th-century Tuscan bean soup we love.

 More Recipes You May Also Enjoy